 ♦ The audit trail should be available for review at any point in time.

-There are other benefits of centralizing your purchasing process through a system which includes visibility and cost control but from an internal controls standpoint, it provides a repeatable, auditable purchase order process.
+There are other benefits of centralizing your purchasing process through a system that includes visibility and cost control but from an internal controls standpoint, it provides a repeatable, auditable purchase order process.

 The next step is to ensure that proper controls are implemented for processing an invoice.
 There are generally two types of invoices.